Skip to content

 Supply and Demand Dynamics

 An imbalance in the supply and demand for commercial real estate can influence property values and rental rates.
-Understanding where we are in the market cycle is crucial as it influences all aspects of commercial real estate regardless of the specific location.
+Understanding where we are in the market cycle is important as it influences all aspects of commercial real estate regardless of the specific location.

 The market cycle affects property values, rental rates, demand for space, and investment return potential.
 Recognizing whether the market is in a phase of expansion, recession, recovery, or hyper-supply helps investors make more informed decisions about when to buy, sell, or hold properties.